-Patients with PCA may be nursed in the Critical Care Unit, Post Anaesthetic Care Units (PACU/Recovery), Surgical and Orthopaedic Wards, Surgical Assessment Unit (SAU)*, the Imaging Department at St Peter’s Hospital, and Ash ward (Paediatrics).
-Nursing staff within these areas have received training to enable them to care for patients receiving PCA.
+Patients receiving PCA must only be nursed in the Critical Care Unit, Recovery Unit, Surgical and Orthopaedic Wards (to include Eliot, the Enhanced Care Unit and Dickens at Ashford Hospital) and the Imaging Department at St Peter’s site only.
+Nursing staff within these areas must receive training to enable them to care for patients receiving PCA.

-Patients with PCA should not leave the ward unless going for tests or procedures and accompanied by an appropriate healthcare professional (registered nurse or doctor)
+Patients receiving PCA must not leave the ward unless going for tests or procedures and are to be accompanied by an appropriate healthcare professional (registered nurse or doctor).

 |Ratified by:||Drugs and Therapeutics Committee|

 |Target Audience:||All clinical staff caring for patients with PCA analgesia|

 - Any relevant trust policies / guidelines or procedures